ocavue/prosemirror-flat-list/.changeset/friendly-hornets-study.md

 "prosemirror-flat-list": patch
 ---

-Update the type for `ListAttributes`.
+Update `ListAttributes.kind` type to `string`.
 This will make it easier to extend new kind of list.